 The Settlement is the moment when funds have been debited from the original account and credited on the destination account, in general, two days after the capture.

 A settled transaction has the execution status='processed'.

 IMPORTANT!
 When the execution status is = 'not processed' means that the payment is rejected by the banking network or the checkout is not completed by the client.
 You'll get one of these card errors when the payment is rejected during the checkout process before the money is debited.
 If you didn't get any error you can consider (theoretically) the payment as processed, but with only difference that you still don't have the money on your account.

-A Charge-back is the reversal of a credit card payment that comes directly from the bank.
+A Charge-back is the reversal of a credit card payment that comes directly from the debtor's bank.
 It is a dispute between a merchant and a debtor around a card transaction.
 The process is initiated by the card holder but it's the bank’s duty to determine whether such a request was reasonable or not.
 Read more about charge-back.

 A charged-back transaction has the execution status='rejected'.